onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - CRI rating 95+
 - lower ISO == less grain/noise but need more light - aim for 100
 - lower aperture / F-stop - for more background blur - aim for 3.5?
+    actually high aperture == low value
+    - but for pronounced bokeh I need to maximize the aperture, zoom to the longest focal length (200mm), and ensure the background is as far away from the subject as possible
 - shutter speed 1/60 if filming with 30fps (should be 2x the fps)
 - white balance camera to key light (set it also to 5600k or whatever) on white balance: